nus-cs2103-AY2122S1/ip/docs/README.md

 Usage: `list`

-Expected outcome: Displays all the task alongside their completion status.
+Displays all the task alongside their completion status.